Blue cod: Economic and population management issue

 Blue cod is well known by the public due to its commercial and recreational importance.
 As mentioned before, we fish 2000 to 2500 tones of P. colias per year.
 The value of P. colias as being the third popular recreational fishing species cannot be ignored, this includes using their flesh as rock lobster bait.
 It is estimated that the marginal willingness to pay for an additional P. colias is $1.61 per fish and the average willingness to pay is $24.46 per fish.
 It is estimated that in 1999, 1.2 million P. colias was harvested, of which 70% were from the South Island.
 Thus, Ministry for Primary Industries (New Zealand) has set minimum capture length and maximum capture limit of P. colias, which varies between areas mainly depending on abundance, to avoid depletion.
 For example, in the South-East area (of South Island from Clarence Point to Southland and extended to the Chatham Islands, New Zealand), no fish shorter than 30 cm can be taken and each fisher has a limit up to 30 fish per day.

 To achieve sustainable fishing, it is crucial to persist healthy population structure with continuous monitoring and quotas set to date.
 However, as the largest fish in the population would be the male, males are often being caught and is thought to affect the females changing their sex earlier.
 This is an emerging issue to all hermaphrodites.
 Surprisingly, the sex ratio male to females of P. colias is about 5:1 which is biologically implausible.
-This suggests that sex changes might not purely depend on fish length, but we cannot ignore the fact that fishery has changed the natural population composition of "P. colias".
+This suggests that sex changes might not purely depend on fish length, but we cannot ignore the fact that fishery has changed the natural population composition of P. colias.
 To understand the direct impact on P. colias despite population decline further research is required.

 In addition, the fundamental unit of concern of its management of population is the genetic structure that can lead to the reduction of the evolutionary potential for responding to environmental change, the increase of inbreeding risk and the force of selective genetic change.
 Since a number of evidence indicated that blue cod are relatively sedentary, the fishing pressure may lead to potential local depletion.
-Recent studies showed that the genetic differences were significant between mainland List of islands of New Zealand population and Chatham Island population.
-On the other hand, the differences within mainlandList of islands of New Zealand populations were limited while the pattern of the isolation by distance was detected.
+Recent studies showed that the genetic differences were significant between mainland population and Chatham Island population.
+On the other hand, the differences within mainland populations were limited while the pattern of the isolation by distance was detected.
 Further research using microsatellite DNA markers suggested that some significant genetic differences between mainland population exist which indicate the potential long-distance dispersal, but the dispersal rate is too low to have demographic effect in the population.